downhill downriver downtown

 “The body is used as a discursive operator and at the same time provides the basis for changes in identity constitution.”

-performance tour through public spaces, industrial areas, architectural spaces, optional: river or lake
+performance tour through public spaces, industrial areas, architectural spaces, rivers, lakes, sea

 In the downtown-tour the dancers change brusquely from the role of a prehistoric tribe who found shelter at a parking area into obsessive-compulsive city – neurots and vice a versa.
 Behavior in cities is compared with human and animalistic instincts, survival mechanisms and locomotion strategies.
 Decontextualized actions uncover interpretation patterns.
 How does perception affect our inner and outer world?
 When and why do we react, act, look the other way, run away, even attack, pass by, stop, move on?
 Together with the dancers and in constant locomotion the audience takes the asphalt under the feet, choses view points and makes path-breaking decisions.